 The Music for Colleges Program is for ACT year 11 and 12 students interested in undertaking advanced classical or jazz music as an H-course in addition to studies in their home college.
-Audition applications for 2019 will open in September 2018.
-If you wish to be considered for a late audtion, please contact firstname.lastname@example.org.
-Please note, this program is not available to international students.
+Please note that this program is currently under review and may not be open to new students in 2019.
+Contact firstname.lastname@example.org for more information.
+This program is not available to international students.

 Eligibility: ACT year 11 and 12 students.